evansbenj/2024_BIO722/1_Lecture_1.md

 CACGCAACGA	PM592
 ATCCGTCTAC	PM602
 ```
 We will use this information in a moment to de-multiplex our data.
 Lets use emacs to make a text file that contains this information.
 Please use your favourite text editor to generate a file with this information called `monkey.barcodes`.
+Please note that if you copy and paste this information into your Unix window (and you should) you probably will have to manually change spaces to tabs.

 ## Quality control and trimming